5 lbs. bone-in, skin-on chicken thighs (or 3.5 lbs. boneless, skinless chicken thighs and 1 1/2 lbs. chicken wings)

 2. Add milk and oil and stir until just combined to form a stiff dough.

-9. Add the reserved chicken back to the stew, bring to a boil, then turn off the heat.
-Taste and preseason with salt and pepper if needed.
+9. Taste and re-season the stew with salt and pepper if needed.
 Ladle into individual serving bowls and garnish with chopped fresh parsley.

 NOTE: The dumplings will soak up a lot of the chicken stock if left in the pot too long.
 If not serving all right away, remove the dumplings to a separate container.